House Grail is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 2. After Watering a Potted Plant, Dump Out the Excess Water

-Have you ever stepped in a puddle with shoes on and soaked your foot, sock and shoe completely?
-As with the leaves, too much water can cause your plant’s roots to rot, eventually killing your precious plant.
-The solution?
-After watering, wait a few minutes to let any water drain into the saucer under the pot.
-Once it does, dump the water into the sink, so your plant doesn’t stay wet all day.
+Have you ever stepped in a puddle with shoes on and soaked your foot, sock, and shoe completely?
+As with the leaves, too much water can cause your plant’s roots to rot, eventually killing it.
+After watering, wait a few minutes to let the water drain into the saucer under the pot.
+Once it does, dump the water into the sink so your plant doesn’t stay wet all day.

 3. Water Outdoor Plants Early in the Morning or Late in the Afternoon